mdoliner/LilWizards/README.md

 Otherwise, to play lag-free download the [zip](https://github.com/mdoliner/LilWizards/archive/master.zip) on the right and open game.html in your browser.

-To get controllers setup, download the necessary drivers for your controllers, and simply refresh the game.
+To get controllers setup, download the necessary drivers for your controllers and simply refresh the game.
 Tap any button for the browser to recognize your controller.

 ###Controls